Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-5-more-objects.md

 ---
+title: Get Started Part 5 - Object handling
-description: Part 5 of the SadConsole getting started series.
-This article explores creating more objects to put on the game map.
-The objects have code that reacts to the player touching them. ms.date: 10/31/2023
+description: This article explores creating more objects to put on the game map.
+The objects have code that reacts to the player touching them.
+Part 5 of the SadConsole getting started series. ms.date: 10/31/2023
 ---